Tampa mayor apologizes to Tom Brady, welcomes him and Rob Gronkowski to 'pARRGHty'

 Castor thanked Brady and his wife, Gisele Bundchen, for their donation to Feeding Tampa Bay and offered family outing ideas such as the aquarium and zoo.
 Plus parades “for just about every occasion.”

-That includes Gasparilla — where Gronkowski will be a sight to see — though Castor warned against going too hard with the “pARRGHty” since the Super Bowl is the following weekend.
+That includes the 2021 Gasparilla Pirate Festival — where Gronkowski will be a sight to see — though Castor warned against going too hard with the “pARRGHty” since the Super Bowl is the following weekend.

 “We need to keep our eyes on the prize — a dent free Lombardi trophy!”